April 3, 2024/Nutrition

 If your goal is a healthy, well-balanced meal, you’re going to need some information.

-“Read the nutrition facts label,” Taylor urges.
+“Read the nutrition facts label,” Taylor advises.
 “If you’re eating out, look up the nutrition facts online.
 In a restaurant, your server may bring you allergen information instead of nutrition information, and some menus have just calories listed.
 Looking for the full details online will give you more accurate, up-to-date info.”

 Compare your options.
 If you want to make a heart-healthy choice, you want less saturated fat and more fiber.
 If you’re seeking weight loss, serving size and calories are key.